 What is the school schedule?
 Does it need to be adjusted? (start/end time, four day/five-day, number of days per year) Is there a master schedule that includes intervention and extension?
 Are there extended learning opportunities for students who are having difficulty attaining proficiency in grade level standards?
 Are there extended learning opportunities to provide access to a well-rounded education?
 Are there extended learning opportunities to provide access to an enriched and accelerated curriculum?
 If so, how is it built into the daily/weekly schedule?
 (How many minutes and how many times per week?
 In what content areas?)
 How will it be determined who participate in extended learning time?
-Will all students who participate in extended leaning time also have daily access to grade-level content standards?
+Will all students who participate in extended learning time also have daily access to grade-level content standards?
 How will staff know that the extended learning time is enough?
 Is summer school part of the intervention process?

-This is Lakeside High School's third year using a trimester schedule.
+This is Lakeside Junior High School's third year using a trimester schedule.
 Each trimester is approximately 60 days long.
 School is in session from 8:00-3:04, five days a week, and 180 days a year.
 The master schedule outlines the instructional day into five 72-minute periods and one 30-minute homeroom.
 Fifteen early release Fridays are built into the schedule, approximately two per month, allowing staff professional development and collaboration time.
 Students are released at 1:00 on early release days.

-Our unique partnerships with Tribal DOE and Upward Bound provide students with extended learning time beyond the school day.
-Opportunities are offered 3 days a week from 3:05-3:30.
+Our unique partnership with Tribal DOE provides students with extended learning time beyond the school day.
+Extended learning opportunities are offered 3 days a week from 3:05-3:30.
 On early release Fridays, the Tribal DOE offers study table/make up time in the school library as needed.
 CARE Teams collaborate bi-weekly which allows staff to determine who would benefit from this extended learning time.
-All interventions are evaluated through the MTSS team.
+All interventions are evaluated through MTSS team meetings.
 Universal screening data determines if the programs are meeting student needs.
-Summer school is offered annually for credit retrieval opportunities.
-The Tribal DOE offers additional credit retrieval opportunities during the summer months.
+Junior High School students can earn high school credits through algebra courses and electives.
+Students can participate in advanced opportunities for learning through the District Gifted and Talented Plan.